 Activate Learning ensures safeguarding is prioritised at all levels of the organisation and has named leads who oversee the provision of services across the group (see Appendix 3 for named leads).
-Safeguarding updates and arrangements are reported on at regular safeguarding committee meetings and as a standing agenda item at Group Executive Team meetings.
+Safeguarding updates and arrangements (including online safety, Prevent, and residential accommodation) are reported on at regular safeguarding committee meetings and as a standing agenda item at Group Executive Team meetings.